-There are 11.6 million disabled people in the UK alone*.
+There are an estimated 13.7 million disabled people in the UK alone*.
 That equates to a fifth of the UK population.
 Working age adults (16-64 year olds) account for around half of this figure but sadly a significant proportion of this population are unemployed.
 As one of the largest companies in the UK, and a healthcare company at that, we feel very strongly about this issue and are committed to doing what we can to bridge this employment gap.

 One programme we are particularly proud of is Project SEARCH, a year-long (term time) placement programme that we run for 12 young people aged between 17-24 with learning disabilities, at our global headquarters in Brentford, UK.

-The premise of Project SEARCH, an initiative which was originally developed by Cincinnati Children's Hospital Medical Center in the USA, is to provide practical work experience and prepare young people with learning disabilities for the world of work.
+The premise of Project SEARCH, an initiative which was originally developed by Cincinnati Children's Hospital Medical Centre in the USA, is to provide practical work experience and prepare young people with learning disabilities for the world of work.

 We were the first private sector company to introduce the scheme in 2011 and our programme typically consists of three work placements per year for each person.
 These placements could range from working in IT, catering, facilities and/or a retailer located within our offices.
 The hands-on work experience is supplemented by classroom-based learning, which we host at our offices in conjunction with a local college partner.

 Towards the end of the Project SEARCH programme each academic year, we work with supported employment charities who help the individuals to find meaningful work.
 We have also identified employment opportunities (where appropriate) for a number of our Project SEARCH alumni, most notably with our on-site third part suppliers.
 Which is great for the students involved with Project SEARCH, but how do we as a business benefit from the scheme?